openlibraryenvironment/gokb-info/docs/documentation/guidelines-for-package-names.en.md

 **Platform change Kohlhammer**

 Due to the platform change of the content provider Kohlhammer from "Preselect" to "Kohlhammer eLibrary", the package sections have also changed.
 The packages with the old Preselect sections are still accessible.
-These packages can be imported or changed in the GOKb as follows:
+These packages can be imported or changed in the GOKB as follows:
 For a clear distinction between the old and new packages from Kohlhammer, the name form should be _package name_ with the addition _[old Preselect package sections]_ (in square brackets).

 + Example: [Pädagogik 2021_2 [alter Preselect-Paketzuschnitt]](https://gokb.org/gokb-ui/#/package/56333627)